 /dev/wd0s1 none swap sw 0 0

-You can shutdown via /sbin/poweroff
+You can shutdown via /sbin/poweroff.

-start qemu with -smp 4
+start qemu with -smp 4 and add -nographic if you want to use com0.

 $ qemu-system-i386 -M q35,accel=kvm -smp 4 -m 2G -net \